katunopolis/repport/docs/MINIMAL_DEPLOYMENT.md

 - Basic security measures only
 - Social login and passkey support planned for future releases

 Remember: This is a foundation to build upon.
 Add features and complexity as needed, based on user feedback and requirements.

+## Future Enhancements

+The following features are planned for future releases:

+- Add password reset
+  - **Status:** ✅ IMPLEMENTED
+  - Password reset flow is now fully working with:
+    - Request password reset page at `/forgot-password`
+    - Backend endpoints for requesting reset tokens and setting new passwords
+    - Email delivery of reset tokens (with development mode token display)
+    - Client-side validation of password requirements
+    - Security features like consistent responses and minimum password lengths

+- **Implement Social Login**